 Need help with Splunk Stream?
 You can actually get access to Kinney Group’s deep bench of Splunk experts, on demand.
-Check out our Splunk Expertise on Demand service offering for more information on our various packages and let us know how we can help unleash the power of Splunk.
+Check out our Expertise on Demand for Splunk service offering for more information on our various packages and let us know how we can help unleash the power of Splunk.

 About Kinney Group’s Splunk Practice:

 The Kinney Group team has the deepest bench of Splunk expertise in North America.
 Our team provides a comprehensive Splunk customer experience across multiple disciplines including Splunk Enterprise, Splunk Enterprise Security (ES), IT Services Intelligence (ITSI), and custom use cases in the areas of compliance, IoT, and machine learning.
 Kinney Group highlights include:

 - A Top Global Splunk Professional Services Practice